Pineapple Pork Chops

 These Pineapple Pork Chops are full of flavor and so easy, which makes them perfect for a quick dinner.
 Tender, juicy grilled pork chops that are marinated in a sweet brown sugar marinade.
 Then topped with a grilled pineapple ring.

 Tender, juicy marinated pork chops topped with a grilled pineapple fresh off the grill is what is for dinner tonight!
 How amazing does that sound?
-It’s the perfection of summer dining in my opinion.
+It’s the definition of perfect summer dining in my opinion.
 I’m in love with grilled pineapple so this is a win!

-This is a great recipe because you mix it up the night before and when you get home from work, toss everything on the grill.
+This pineapple pork chops recipe is great because you mix it up the night before and when you get home from work, toss everything on the grill.
 Easy-peasy right?
+Pineapple and pork chops are going to be your new favourite combination!

 - The sweet pineapple pairs perfectly with the savory pork chops.

-- Easy!
+- Prepare this ahead of time!
 Whip up the marinade in the morning, grill the pork chops at night and it’s simple recipe.

-- Pineapple rings – We used sliced canned pineapple rings, but you can also use fresh.
+- Pineapple rings – We used sliced canned pineapple rings, but you can also use fresh slices of pineapple.
+Do not use canned pineapple chunks.

 - Soy Sauce – Balances out the flavors and acts as a brine.